Here is the poem for those who may not know it:

 These students inspired by the cycles of life interpretation

-So much depends upon a
+So much depends upon asea

 shore washing